Information Extraction in Low-Resource Scenarios: Survey and Perspective: Taxonomy of Technical Solutions

-This paradigm refers to jointly utilizing representative samples and robust models, making it prone to adapt to low-resource scenarios promptly. \emph{Exploiting data \& models together are expected to search more suitable strategies for learning with existing sparse data.}
+This paradigm refers to jointly optimizing representative samples and data-efficient models, enabling swift adaptation to low-resource scenarios. \emph{The aim is to identify more suitable strategies for learning with sparse data.}